 What to Read, Watch, and Listen to: Indigenous/Native Resources

-Sahar D. Sattarzadeh, Assistant Professor of Multi/Interdisciplinary Studies in our Core Division, shares resources and recommendations to learn about the history of Indigenous/Native people in the United States and around the world.
+Sahar D. Sattarzadeh, former Assistant Professor of Multi/Interdisciplinary Studies in our Core Division, shares resources and recommendations to learn about the history of Indigenous/Native people in the United States and around the world.

 - A Tribe Called Geek | Media platform for Indigenous Geek Culture and STEM

 - A Tribe Called Red | Indigenous Canadian DJ collective

 - Aboriginal Territories in Cyberspace | Aboriginal/Indigenous research-creation network

 - All My Relations | Podcast on discussions of relationships of Native peoples